lleshchi/learn-katacoda/stratis/step4.md

 # Rename a pool

-You can rename pools with with the following command:
+You can rename pools with the following command:

 `stratis pool rename my_first_pool my_pool`{{execute}}